barrierye/showtime/README.md

      - [ ] [北京国际青年戏剧节](http://www.mengjinghui.com.cn/qxj.html?from=singlemessage&isappinstalled=0)
   2. APP source:
      - [ ] 大麦
-  3. applet source:
+  3. MiniProgram source:
      - [ ] 音乐节RSS

 - Stand-alone parallel support

   When the program is executing, several processes will be launched.
 Each process processes one data source, and at the same time use of multiple threads to handle multiple requests in a process.
-For some exceptional sources(such as `MengJingHuiWebsite`), more fine-grained coroutines is implemented.
+For some exceptional sources(such as `孟京辉官网`), more fine-grained coroutines is implemented.

 - Simple local storage and loading capabilities by using protobuf